KeremMus/Scramble/README.md

-# Guess-The-Flag
+# Scramble
 A demo app to get familiar with SwiftUI.
+Player tries to find new words with the letters inside the provided word.

 ## Gameplay Images
 <p float="left">